 Just keep plugging away, sending in your $4 (or whatever) every day for the next 26 days.
 If you make or save more one day and want to get a jump start on the next, great!
 Go ahead and send that in early.
 Just make sure you aren’t cutting back too much, since you don’t want to have do dip into the fund to meet basic expenses.
 You only want it to be for emergencies.

 Which reminds me, it’s time to figure out exactly what you consider an emergency.
 Me?
-It used to be only job loss.
+It used to be only losing my job.
 (But then I quit my job to work for myself.)
 So now it’s only medical expenses greater than my deductible.
 Everything else, I can either do without or wait on until I have the money.

 YOU get to pick what constitutes an emergency in your life.
 So right now, make a list of the only things you’ll allow yourself to use that fund for.
 Just keep in mind that the more emergencies you have, the bigger your fully-funded emergency fund will need to be.
 Then stick to your list.